Josef Andreas Epp Omega Diskus

 He was interested in things like “How do flies fly?” or “How can a boat float into the water?” since his childhood, making mad his professors with that kind of tricky questions.
 He devoted his time out of school in studying birds’ flight and building several boat models.

 An interest in airplane designs awoke soon in his inquisitive mind, and he started to pay attention to the newest plane designs.
-He started to attend at the
+He started to attend at the Hamburg airport to study how the planes landed and take off.
+In one of his visits to the airport he met Ernst Udet, a WWI hero pilot, who became his mentor and a helpful hand later in his life.

 In those years National Socialism propaganda seduced him.
 He joined the Hitler Youth but he quit once his father, a humanist and pacifist, found his uniform and burnt it.